Refrigerant Pressures and Boiling Points: Everything You Need to Know

 R-404A-46180–19080–9080–90

-Refrigerant pressure and boiling points chart like this one help technicians choose the right refrigerant for specific applications.
+Technicians rely on a refrigerant pressure and boiling points chart like this to choose the right refrigerant for different applications.

-A low boiling point allows refrigerants to absorb heat at lower temperatures, which is crucial for:
+A lower boiling point allows refrigerants to absorb heat at lower temperatures.
+This leads to:

 • Faster cooling

-It’s important that the freezing point is far below operating conditions to avoid blockages or freeze-ups in coils.
+For safe operation, the freezing point must remain far below normal operating conditions to prevent blockages and freeze-ups in evaporator coils.

-Technicians often use PT (Pressure-Temperature) charts or digital gauges to get exact readings.
+Technicians use PT (Pressure-Temperature) charts or digital gauges to track these values accurately.

 • Manifold gauge set